legend-dev/HotelPardis/README.md

 # HotelPardis - Database Course Project

-Welcome to the HotelPardis Android App repository!
-This project was developed as part of the Database Course, aimed at implementing a simple hotel management with SQL database.
+HotelPardis Android App was developed in 2015 as part of the Database Course in University of Tehran.

+This project aimed at implementing a simple hotel management application with SQL database.

 ## Features
 **User Authentication**: login and registration system for customer and administrators.\
 **Room Management**: View, add, edit, and delete rooms with various details like room type, capacity, and availability.\
 **Guest Management**: Manage guest information, bookings.\
-**Database Integration**: Utilize a well-structured database to store and retrieve hotel-related data efficiently.
+**Database Integration**: Utilize a well-structured database to store and retrieve hotel-related data.

 ## Installation
 1. Clone the repository to your local machine using the following command: